dbos-inc/dbos-docs/docs/typescript/tutorials/openapi-tutorial.md

 First, you need to run `npx dbos-openapi generate` against your DBOS application entrypoints as described above.

 ::::info
-Note, the shop and payment backend applications from the [DBOS E-Commerce demo app](./demo-apps.md#e-commerce) include generated OpenApi definition files if you want to try this without creating your own application.
+Note, the shop and payment backend applications from the [E-Commerce demo app](https://github.com/dbos-inc/dbos-demo-apps/tree/main/e-commerce) include generated OpenApi definition files if you want to try this without creating your own application.
 ::::